Important Alert:

 2. Optimize Crawlability and Load Speed

 AI models often rely on datasets from fast, accessible content.
 Ensure your site is mobile-friendly, uses clean URLs, and loads quickly.
-Compress media and enable caching; every millisecond counts when web crawlers or AI data collectors are evaluating your page.
+Make your images smaller and turn on caching (a way to make pages load faster).
+Speed matters, slow pages get skipped, even by AI tools.

 3. Metadata Precision